Consensys/doc.web3signer/docs/HowTo/Configure-Slashing-Protection.md

 !!! note

-    Ethereum 2.0 [slashing protection] is enabled by default.
+    Consensus layer [slashing protection] is enabled by default.
 You therefore must configure a slashing protection database, or disable slashing protection using the [`--slashing-protection-db-enabled`](../Reference/CLI/CLI-Subcommands.md#slashing-protection-enabled)
     command line option.